How To Add Captions & Subtitles To Twitter Videos

 Upload your video, and select English Transcription and Captioning in Options and follow the on-screen prompts.

-You’ll receive an email when you caption encoded video is ready to download.
+You’ll receive an email when your file is ready to download.

 Step 3 – Post Your Captioned Video on Twitter